 With the dog days of summer here to stay, fall protection and heat stress prevention should be the top priorities on job sites – especially for roofers.

 What’s near the top of OSHA’s Top 10 Safety Citations every year?
 Falls.
-Falls are the leading cause of death in the construction industry and in 2015 there were 350 fatalities according to OSHA.
+Falls are the leading cause of death in the construction industry, and in 2016 there were 384 fatalities, according to OSHA.
 When construction employees are operating at heights of 6 feet or more above a lower level, OSHA mandates the use of fall protection.
 Fall Protection Construction Signs help prevent falls at your workplace

 Dehydration, dizziness, improper training, lack of safety equipment or PPE, and awkward angles are all components that can contribute to falls on construction sites.

-The U.S. Bureau of labor Statistics confirmed that roofing and residential construction sectors have a much greater risk of falls than any other construction division.
-To protect workers, roofing contractors should have a written fall protection program that specifies what type of fall protection is provided and offers adequate training for workers.
+The U.S. Bureau of Labor Statistics confirmed that roofing and residential construction sectors have a much greater risk of falls than any other construction division.
+Therefore, to protect workers, roofing contractors should have a written fall protection program that specifies what type of fall protection is provided and offers adequate training for workers.